svenvc/zinc/zinc-http-components-paper.md

 Since there is no contents, we have to look at the response object.
 Note that the content-type and content-length headers will be set, as if there was an entity, although none is transferred.

+## Client options and policies

+To handle its large set of options, ZnClient implements a uniform, generic option mechanism using the key methods #optionAt:put: and #optionAt:ifAbsent: (this last one always defines an explicit default), storing them lazily in a dictionary.
+The method category 'options' includes all accessor to actual settings.

+Options are generally named after their accessor.
+An exception is #beOneShot.
+For example, the timeout option has a getter named #timeout and setter named #timeout: whose implementation defines its default

+    ^ self
+        optionAt: #timeout
+        ifAbsent: [ ZnNetworkingUtils defaultSocketStreamTimeout ]

+The set of all option defaults defines the default policy of ZnClient.
+For certain scenarios, there are policy methods that set several options at once.
+The most useful one is called systemPolicy.
+It currently does the following.

+    self
+       enforceHttpSuccess: true;
+       enforceAcceptContentType: true;
+       numberOfRetries: 2

+This kind of behavior is good practice when system level code does an HTTP call.

+## Proxy settings

+In some networks you do not visit internet web servers directly, but indirectly via a proxy.
+Such a proxy controls and regulates traffic.
+A proxy can improve performance by caching often used resources, but only if there is a sufficient hit rate.

+Zn client functionality will automatically use the proxy settings defined in your Pharo image.
+The UI to set a proxy host, port, username or password can be found in the Settings browser under the Network category.

+Accessing localhost will bypass the proxy.
+To find out more about Zn's usage of the proxy settings, start by browsing the 'proxy' method category of ZnNetworkingUtils.

 ## Running a simple HTTP server